MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 And that's it!
 I think this will fix the issue.

-Let's check out the `master` branch, pull latest change from Github.
+Let's check out the `master` branch, pull latest change from GitHub.
 And create a new feature branch for the fix.
 I'm gonna call it `ft/load_env`.
 Add the `start.sh` file that we've just updated, commit it with a message: "load environment variable before running db migration".
-Then push it to Github.
+Then push it to GitHub.

 ![](../images/part29/40.png)